Toronto Metropolitan University Library and Archives (RULA) would like to WELCOME Congress attendees and invite attendees to visit The RULA Showcase.

 - Fri June 2nd, 11-1: Sally Wilson, The Real Winnie Project

 - Remembering the Real Winnie: The World’s Most Famous Bear Turns 100 is a collaborative, interdisciplinary project that focuses on a unique chapter of Canadian history from WWI.
-It is based on the Colebourn Family Archives, a collection of photographs, diaries, images, books, and objects, which has been lent to Ryerson University for the purposes of this project.
+It is based on the Colebourn Family Archives, a collection of photographs, diaries, images, books, and objects, which has been lent to Toronto Metropolitan University for the purposes of this project.
 The Exhibit (November 5 – December 7, 2014), held in the Ryerson Image Centre focused on the role of photography within the archive while the collection websites presents the complete contents of the collection along with browsable diaries, dynamic maps, and manipulatable 3D objects.
 This poster presents the Library’s contributions to this project.